quiet-node/hiero-consensus-node/hedera-state-validator/README.md

 ## Validate

-[ValidateCommand](src/main/java/com/hedera/statevalidation/ValidateCommand.java) primary function is to ensure that backups are not corrupted and can be used to restore the node's state.
+[ValidateCommand](src/main/java/com/hedera/statevalidation/ValidateCommand.java) primary function is to ensure that states are not corrupted and make sure that Hedera nodes can start from existing state snapshots.
 Additionally, it can be utilized for development purposes, such as verifying that the node's state remains intact after refactoring or debugging to investigate the root cause of a corrupted state.

 ### Usage

-1. Download the state files from the GCP Bucket.
+1. Download the state files.
 2. Run the following command to execute the validation:

    ```shell